jbmoelker/jquery-style-guide/README.md

 ## Consider lightweight alternative

-jQuery is the swiss army knive for DOM and event handling and much more.
+jQuery is the swiss army knife for DOM and event handling and much more.
 While jQuery offers a wide range of features, you might not need most of them in your project.
 Simply because you have little functionality or only modern browsers to support.
 In that case consider a lightweight alternative.

 ### Why?